 1. Different Like Me by Jennifer Elder

 This book is geared towards ages 8-10 because there is a lot of text on the page.
 It is narrated by an autistic boy named Quinn.
 In the book you will learn about some famous people who he can identify with because they are “Different Like [Him]”.
-It’s not possible to know if every person that he talks about in this book had a black and white diagnosis on the spectrum due to time period that some of these people lived, but the significance of the book is how Quinn is able to see a part of himself in the lives of these inspiring people.
+It’s not possible to know if every person that he talks about in this book had a black and white diagnosis on the spectrum due to time period that some of these people lived, but the significance of the book is how Quinn is able to see a part of himself in the lives of these individuals.
 Some of the “autism heroes” in this book include, but are not limited to: Lewis Carroll, Hans Christian Anderson, Andy Warhol, Albert Einstein, Isaac Newton, Temple Grandin, and others.

 2. I Love Being My Own Autistic Self by Landon Bryce